FurioColombo/Harmmmlonizer---CMLS-HW1/README.md

 2. Open the file `Fb.sc` inside the Feedback folder
 3. Comment out lines 94 to 97 and save
 4. From SuperCollider menu launch `Language` -> `Recompile Class Library`

+To run the application, boot the server and run each block of code in order to load the required synthDefs into the server.
+Then, run the second to last block of code to instanciate all the synthesizers and launch the graphical user interface.

+The last block of code draws the UGen Graphs throug the sc3-dot Quark.

 ## Graphical User Interface